ClanCats/Container/README.md

 ### Container factory

 Now we need to parse the container file and compile it as a new class.
 For this task we create the `app.php` file.
+There you need to require the composer autoloader and then add the following:

 ```php
 $factory = new \ClanCats\Container\ContainerFactory(__DIR__ . '/cache');